Recently, Ive been contemplating status and success vs significance.

 Early in life, success and significance get confused.
 Chasing success often hides an unconscious search for significance.

 The mistaken belief is that success will bring validation from others – and therefore status.
-This belief is a mistake.
-A poor substitute for the genuine feeling and knowing of significance.
+This belief is a poor substitute for the genuine feeling and knowing of significance.

 It is not uncommon to hear stories of successful but unhappy and unfulfilled people.
 Unconscious searching for significance, via success, has an enormous trap.